 A race day will start and end at 0:00 UTC (also known as GMT).

-If a project's server is unreachable at the starting time of a discipline, only credits granted after the first successful statistics update will be counted.
-Likewise, the last successful statistics update will be the final result, if the server is unreachable at the ending time of the discipline.
+If a project's server is unreachable at the starting time of a discipline or at the beginning of a day of Javelin Throw, only credits granted after the first successful statistics update will be counted.
+Likewise, the last successful statistics update will be the final result, if the server is unreachable at the ending time of the discipline or the end of the day, respectively.